 Yet, judgment is and always has been necessary for our survival, to assess safe vs. dangerous.
 So judgment is here to stay; you cannot stop judging.
 What can you do to keep judgment from robbing you of the joy that is your birthright?
 Become aware.
 De Mello’s solution is simply to become aware of the effect your judgmental nature is having on your quality of life and relationships.
-I have done an exercise where I write down what I think about a specific person; and then in the next column note how I feel about me on that that same topic.
-It’s pretty humbling.
+Awareness not only dissolves judgement, it is the only effective option.

 Not being judgmental

-Another exercise that I offer my patients is to think about someone they really dislike.
-(It usually does not take long for them to come up with someone.)
-I say, “Look, you have been thinking about this, and you no longer want to judge this person.
+An exercise that I offer my patients is to think about someone they really dislike.
+(It usually doesn’t take long.)
+I say, “Look, you now understand the effects of labeling, and you no longer want to judge this person.
 What happens when you try to stop being judgmental?
-You suppress your thoughts, which will make you even more judgmental.”
+You are now suppressing your thoughts, which will make you even more judgmental.”
 They look at me, perplexed.
 I remind them that, in addition to cultivating their awareness, they can write down their judgmental thoughts and destroy them.
-Then the thoughts aren’t suppressed; but you realize they are just thoughts that you can separate from.
+Then the thoughts aren’t suppressed, but you realize they are just thoughts that you can separate from.
 Although you still may dislike that person, you have opened possibilities for more careful listening and greater understanding of their perspective.
 At the end of the day, you are not trapped by your thoughts, and you have allowed more joy into your life.
 There is no greater joy (and relief) than finding common ground with someone you regarded as an adversary.

-The great majority of us want peace in this world; but peace is improbable unless each person takes responsibility for his or her contribution to the collective consciousness.
+The great majority of us want peace in this world, but peace is improbable unless each person takes responsibility for his or her contribution to the collective consciousness.
 Is your consciousness one of peace or war?
 No matter how justified you feel about your position, anger is still anger and labeling is still labeling.
-Those behaviors are far more combative than merely liking or disliking a behavior.
+Those behaviors are far more combative than merely liking or disliking a behavior or viewpoint.